networktocode/jdiff/docs/usage.md

       ]
     }
 ```
-After getting the data, we'll create a query (similar to JMESpath syntax) to extract the key-value pair that we'll use for comparison.
-Then, call `extract_data_from_json` with inputs of the query and the data object to extract the data from.
+After getting the response data from an external system, we'll create a query (similar to JMESpath syntax) to extract the key-value pair that we want to use for comparison.
+With the query and the data, call `extract_data_from_json` to get the subset of data we are interested in using.

 ```python
 >>> my_jmspath = "result[*].interfaces.*.[$name$,interfaceStatus]"